Sunday Services Schedule

 Getting to Know You Gathering

 Join us for a nature walk and good conversation.
-Light refreshments will be served and all are welcome to bring a favorite poem or saying to share.
+Light refreshments will be served, and all are welcome to bring a favorite poem or saying to share.
 Manchester town historian Susan Barlow will lead our walk, and there will be members of various committees to chat with you.

 Manchester Land Trust property, 330 Bush Hill Road, Manchester.